 Other revenues consist primarily of revenues from franchise fees, commercial high-speed data revenues, late payment fees, customer installations, wire maintenance fees, home shopping, equipment rental, dial-up Internet service and other miscellaneous revenues.
-Other revenues increased \$5 million, or 5%, from \$96 million for the three months ended March 31, 2002 to \$101 million for the three months ended March 31, 2003.
-The increase was primarily due to an increase in commercial high-speed data revenues as a result of our internal growth in advanced services offset by decreases in late payment fees charged to customers and other miscellaneous revenues.
+Other revenues increased \$5 million, or 5%, from \$96 million for the three months ended March 31, 2002 to \$101 million for the three months ended March 31, 2002 to \$101 million for the three at revenues as a result of our internal growth in advanced services offset by decreases in late payment fees charged to customers and other miscellaneous revenues.